kayoyin/Prodigy/README.md

 - tick as well were incremented constantly, an incrementing that is written in the code, to make the notes regular.
 - In the ouput of translate back, every header are the same (we had made some test to see whether the header changed drastically the midi output, which it did not).

-Practical detail: In order to be a bit more efficient, we decided not to fix a given dictionary (the dictionary must be obviously the same for both translate, and translateback), but to create it when translating and having it created in translateback to use it.(creating the dictionary the same way we did before).
+Practical detail: In order to be a bit more efficient, we decided not to fix a given dictionary (the dictionary must be obviously the same for both translate, and translateback), but to create it when translating and having it created in translateback to use it (creating the dictionary the same way we did before).
 The dictionary creation follows an easy principle which is to map a new note to the image of the last seen note + 1.

 ### Mechanical for the purpose of training:

 To make the training of Neural Network easier, we had to find a way to be able to translate multiple midi files and then "merge" them to get one sole csv file that is given as input to the Nerual Network.
 And therefore we created a merge.cpp which executable is called merge that as mentioned, merges csv files that were transformed from midi files beforehand.
 Merge receives as an argument a csv file, that will append to the final file.

 ### Evaluating Translating Accuracy
-Once we had our translation algorithm, we decided to formally assess the precision of our codes.
-The “testtrans” algorithm takes as input a csv file of a music translated by “midicsv” (not transformed) and a csv file translated both ways by “translate” and “translateback”.
-It outputs the number of ordered similar notes, the average difference of the time between two consecutive ticks and the average difference in velocity between the files original and trans.
-We noticed shifts in our files, meaning that some notes from the original piece of music were removed during tanslation.
-It doesn't seem to alter the quality of the music.
+Once we had our translation algorithms, we decided to formally assess the accuracy of our codes. testtrans.cpp takes as input a csv file of a music translated by “midicsv” (not transformed) and a csv file translated both ways by translate.cpp and translateback.cpp.
+It compares the number of ordered similar notes and computes the average difference of the time between two consecutive ticks and the average difference in velocity between the files original and trans.
+We noticed that some notes from the original piece of music were removed during translation, creating some shifts between the two files.
+Qualitatively, it doesn't seem to alter the music.

 This algorithm was a way to quantify the lost but also to compare composers like Mozart and Bach, and see which one fitted our project the best.
-We obtained more accuracy with bach.
+We obtained more accuracy with Bach since it was the best compromise between lack of accuracy and good quality of music.
+Indeed, its translation didn't alter its tick interval - and therefore the rhythm - too much.

-To run the algorithm, we have to modify inside of it the names of the file you want to use: the original one for original and original1 and the translated one for trans.
-Then we can compile it using the same line than the for the translation algorithm on the terminal and run it.
+To run the algorithm, open it to modify the names of the file you want to use: the original one for original and original1 and the translated one for trans.
+Then compile and run it using the following lines in the terminal:

+         $> g++ -std=c++11 testtrans.cpp -o ttrans

+         $> ttrans

 <a name="network"></a>